-When Carpenter says, "man is something that exists to be formed in character by nature so that it can exceed nature," he means that the relationship between man and nature is created through internalizing nature, which incorporates correlative relationships, with the things it stands in conflict with and blocks the negative elements that lie within.
-When he says that "for the human being... to understand and achieve freedom and happiness of the self, i.e., to convert one's awareness from the external perishable to the internal non-perishable one must be aware of one's own fate," Carpenter shows that the base for the aim toward the internalization of nature lies in a strong awareness of the internal self.
-This means not a direction toward a peculiar state of self-interest in which only the self is the object, but rather, one in which the individual self can live in unity with the totality, in the search for individual independence.
-To Carpenter nature lies within the range of totality.
-(13)
+When Carpenter says, "man is something that exists to be formed in character by nature so that it can exceed nature."(6), he means that the relationship between man and nature is created through internalizing nature.
+This incorporates correlative relationship, with the things it stands in conflict with and blocks the negative elements that lie within.
+When he says that "for the human being...to understand and achieve freedom and happiness of the self, i.e., to convert one's awareness from the external perishable to the internal non-perishable one must be aware of one's own fate."(17) Carpenter shows that the base for the aim toward the internalization of nature lies in a strong awareness of the internal self.
+This means not a direction toward a peculiar state of self-interest in which only the self is the object, but rather, one in which the individual self can live in unity with the totality, (18)